ranierypontes/frontend-test-chaordic/README.md

-# BRZ Boilerplate
+# Front-End Boilerplate
-HTML5 Twitter Bootstrap 3 Boilerplate with Gulp and ES2015 modules
+HTML5/Bootstrap 3 Boilerplate with Gulp and ES6 modules

 ### How to use